Instability of the engineered dark state in two-band fermions under number-conserving dissipative dynamics: Diffuson's self-energy

-In deriving Eq. \eqref{eq:res:tau} we neglected the single-particle decay rate $\bar{\gamma}_\textsf{a}|v_q|^2$, cf. Eq. \eqref{eq:G:SCBA}; the more general result is provided in \cite{SM}.
-We emphasize that $1/\tau_{\textsf{a}}{\leqslant} 0$.
-The result \eqref{eq:res:tau} resembles Fermi's Golden rule type expression.
+Thus the result \eqref{eq:res:tau} resembles Fermi's Golden rule type expression.
 Its physical origin can be explained as follows.
-The diagrams from Fig. \ref{Figure:SE:diagrams}c, which give a non-zero contribution to $1/\tau_{\textsf{a}}$, can be expressed in terms of the contribution, $\Sigma^{R,(2)}_{\bm{p},\textsf{a}}(\varepsilon)$, of the second order in $\bar{\gamma}_\textsf{a}$ to the single particle retarded self-energy (see Fig. \ref{Figure:SE:FGR}) as follows
+The diagrams from Fig. \ref{Figure:SE:diagrams1}, which give a non-zero contribution to $1/\tau_{\textsf{a}}$, can be expressed in terms of the contribution, $\Sigma^{R,(2)}_{\bm{p},\textsf{a}}(\varepsilon)$, of the second order in $\bar{\gamma}_\textsf{a}$ to the single particle retarded self-energy (see Fig. \ref{Figure:SE:FGR}) as follows

+Figure~\ref{Figure:SE:FGR} represents the process in which a fermion with momentum $\bm{p}_1$ in the $\textsf{u}$-band loses its energy by decaying into a three-particle state with two fermions with momenta $\bm{p_2}$ and $\bm{p_4}$ in $\textsf{u}$-band and one hole with momentum $\bm{p_3}$ in the $\textsf{d}$-band (similar process occurs for a hole in the $\textsf{d}$-band).
+Thus the number of particles in the $\textsf{u}$-band is increased.
+In semiconductors, such process is known as \textit{impact ionization} \cite{Keldysh1960}.

+{ The Fermi's Golden rule type of Eq.~\eqref{eq:res:tau} (with $\Delta_\gamma$ substituted by Dirac delta function) suggests that the rate of impact ionization process has a threshold in $\Im \Sigma^{R,(2)}_{\bm{p_1},\textsf{a}}(s_\textsf{a} \xi_{\bm{p_1}})$ for the momentum $\bm{p_1}$, see Eq. \eqref{eq:rel:ImIn}, due to the need to simultaneously satisfy the momentum and energy conservation laws expressed by the Dirac delta functions \cite{Keldysh1960}.
+For example, for the model of Ref.~\cite{Tonielli2020} with $\xi_p{=}p^2{+}m^2$ the threshold is given as $|p_1|{\geqslant}\sqrt{3} m$.
+We note that the diffuson's self-energy $1/\tau_{\textsf{a}}$, Eq. \eqref{eq:res:tau}, involves $\Im \Sigma^{R,(2)}_{\bm{p_1},\textsf{a}}(s_\textsf{a} \xi_{\bm{p_1}})$ integrated over momentum $\bm{p}_1$, Eq. \eqref{eq:rel:ImIn}, such that the threshold would not be crucial for $1/\tau_{\textsf{a}}$.
+In fact, due to broadening of the Green's function in the self-consistent Born approximation, cf. Eq. \eqref{eq:G:SCBA}, Eq.~\eqref{eq:res:tau} involves the Lorentzian-type expression $\Delta_\gamma$, see Eq. \eqref{eq:res:tau:DD}, that smears the hard threshold. }